0xHiteshPatel/appsvcs_integration_iapp/docs/execflow.rst

 and adheres to the underlying ordering required by the BIG-IP platform.
 The overall flow is as follows:

 #.
-Template startup (determine mode, debug level, input fixup, etc)
+Template startup (determine mode, debug level, input fix-up, etc)
 #.
 SSL/TLS Profile Creation
 #.
 Monitors
 #.
 Pools